Broadband Speed and Bandwidth – A Definitive Guide

 When does Bandwidth effect speed ?

-While both bandwidth and latency are crucial aspects of network performance, they address different characteristics:
+So just to clarify, while both bandwidth and latency are crucial aspects of network performance, they address different characteristics:

 - Capacity vs. Speed: Bandwidth is about the capacity of the network to handle data, while latency is about the speed at which the data travels.